fabiandev/typescript-playground/README.md

 ## Console API

-Besides setting compiler options via `setCompilerOption`, the editor exposes some more functionality:
+The editor exposes some more functionality:

 | Property                             | Description
 |--------------------------------------|--------------------------------------------------